matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 :Description:
   The client submits a username and secret password, both sent in plain-text.

-To respond to this type, reply with an auth dict as follows:
+To use this authentication type, clients should submit an auth dict as follows:

 .. code:: json